 - Clinical Practice:

-- Bladder Cancer, Kidney Cancer, Prostate Cancer, Testicular Cancer, Robotic Urology Procedures, Brachytherapy, Penile Cancer, Urologic Cancer
+- Bladder Cancer, Kidney Cancer Treatment, Prostate Cancer Treatment, Testicular Cancer, Robotic Urology Procedures, Penile Cancer, Urologic Cancer

 Kirsten Greene, MD, MAS, FACS, serves as Associate Chief Medical Officer at UVA Health.
 She was appointed the Paul Mellon Professor and Chair of the UVA Department of Urology in 2019.
 In this position, provides urological services to patients in the community and trains the next generation of urologists.

 Greene specializes in caring for patients with cancer of the prostate, kidney, bladder, ureter, urethra, penis, scrotum and testicles.
 She is interested in organ preservation and minimally invasive/robotic surgery.
 Other clinical interests include cancer screening, quality of life assessment and novel imaging technology.
 Her research efforts focus on surgical device development, robotic surgical techniques and innovations, new forms of imaging for prostate cancer, cancer outcomes research, as well as physician well-being and burnout.

 Born in New York and raised in Delaware, Greene completed her undergraduate studies at UVA, where she was an Echols and Jefferson Scholar and received a Bachelor of Arts in interdisciplinary studies in 1995.
 She then earned her medical degree from the Johns Hopkins University School of Medicine in 2000.